-The Nordic region holds tremendous opportunities for data centre operators both now and in the future, according to Gisle M Eckhoff, CEO at DigiPlex.
+The Nordic region holds tremendous opportunities for data center operators both now and in the future, according to Gisle M Eckhoff, CEO at DigiPlex.

-Eckhoff spoke at Datacloud Nordic 2017 in Oslo, highlighting the key concerns surrounding carbon footprints – and how sustainable Nordic data centres can enable enterprises to go green.
+Eckhoff spoke at Datacloud Nordic 2017 in Oslo, highlighting the key concerns surrounding carbon footprints – and how sustainable Nordic data centers can enable enterprises to go green.

 “A lot of customers are looking into clean data (as opposed to dirty data) as a key component of their competitive investment into the market,” Eckhoff says.

-“I have a dream and I'm sure many people in Norway have the same dream that this is to be the ultimate destination for data centres.”
+“I have a dream and I'm sure many people in Norway have the same dream that this is to be the ultimate destination for data centers.

 Eckhoff quoted some incredible statistics that reveal just how critical the situation really is.

 “If everyone on the planet consumed as much energy as the average US or Swedish citizen today we would need four planet Earths to feed this need,” says Eckhoff.

 “As Norway's state secretary mentioned earlier, the globe's population is set to reach almost 10 billion by 2050, which makes our current energy usage non-sustainable.